Nevada County steps up to support our most vulnerable neighbors and small businesses during the COVID-19 pandemic.

 (Please note that the CAC will have no governance or fiduciary role with either SNMH Foundation or TTCF.
 Ultimate oversight and approval are a governance role for SNMH Foundation and TTCF, who are fiduciaries of the respective funds.)

-The CAC will oversee the work and recommendations of the Nevada County Relief Fund Working Group and its’ ad hoc teams in addressing the urgent needs of the nonprofit organizations providing safety-net services to our most vulnerable residents in western Nevada County and to small businesses countywide.
+The CAC will oversee the work and recommendations of the Nevada County Relief Fund’s ad hoc teams in addressing the urgent needs of the nonprofit organizations providing safety-net services to our most vulnerable residents in western Nevada County and to small businesses countywide.
 The ad hoc grants teams will review, score, and make grant recommendations to the CAC, who will have final approval before submitting them to SNMH Foundation as fiscal sponsor.